JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 > Actually, there are many equivalent formulations.
 The reader in invited to report to (Bolte, Proposition 1).

 The former condition is useful in practice in order to find the constant $$\mu$$ while the former to devise an algorithmic solution.
+The  underlying  idea behind the majorization-minimization algorithm is to convert a hard optimization problem intoa sequence of simpler ones.
+Its principle relies on iteratively minimizing a majorizing surrogate of the objective function.
 Indeed, one can see it as a way to build a majorant of $$f$$ anchored at some point $$z$$.
 Thus, it paves the way to the design of a majorize-minimize algorithmic solution.
 We recall below the classical conditions for having a valid majorant.

 {% include definition.html title="Surrogate conditions" content="The traditional conditions for $$h_k$$ to be a valid majorant of $$f$$ anchored at $$x_k$$ are
 - Touching: $$f(x_k) = h_k(x_k)$$